FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify test .app file is created in the output directory
 - Check compilation errors are properly reported
 - Verify successful output message with app details
+- Confirm the script uses the centralized configuration management

 ### 8. [ ] Create App Publishing Script

 **Prompt:**
 ```
 Create a PowerShell script named 'Publish-App.ps1' in the scripts folder that:
-1. Takes parameters for compiled app file path (.app file) and container name with defaults from TDDConfig.psd1
+1. Takes parameters for compiled app file path (.app file) and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Uses BcContainerHelper to publish the specified app to the container
+4. Uses BcContainerHelper to publish the specified app to the container
-4. Applies publishing settings from the configuration (scope, sync mode, timeout)
+5. Applies publishing settings from the configuration (scope, sync mode, timeout)
-5. Handles errors gracefully with clear error messages
+6. Handles errors gracefully with clear error messages
-6. Provides feedback on successful publishing including app details
+7. Provides feedback on successful publishing including app details
 Include parameter validation and help information.
 ```